PauseAI/pauseai-website/src/posts/feasibility.md

 Where [the protests are likely to have influenced those outcomes](https://www.socialchangelab.org/_files/ugd/503ba4_052959e2ee8d4924934b7efe3916981e.pdf).
 And [there are reasons to believe that AI activism could achieve similar results](https://forum.effectivealtruism.org/posts/WfodoyjePTTuaTjLe/efficacy-of-ai-activism-have-we-ever-said-no).

-In any case, if for some reason you don't believe on the impact of protests, you can read about the other things that [PauseAI does](/action), and you can try to [contact governments directly](/lobby-tips).
+In any case, if for some reason you don't believe in the impact of protests, you can read about the other things that [PauseAI does](/action), and you can try to [contact governments directly](/lobby-tips).

 ## AI particular case

 If you think AI is different enough to these cases (or even if you don't), it's useful to analyze its particular situation.
 The things that make AI different may not necessarily make it less regulatable.
-For example, we are not trying to regulate existing products and services that people already enjoy and use regularly, and we are not going against a lot of companies that can lobby or workers who would lose their jobs if we are succesful.
+For example, we are not trying to regulate existing products and services that people already enjoy and use regularly, and we are not going against a lot of companies that can lobby or workers who would lose their jobs if we are successful.
 Pretty much the opposite.
-Also, the public is not partisan or politically divided, but united [in support of regulation](/)<!--I think there was at least a poll about it-->, and we must mantain that union.
+Also, the public is not partisan or politically divided, but united [in support of regulation](/)<!--I think there was at least a poll about it-->, and we must maintain that union.
-Still, a lot of people haven't make their minds about it yet.
+Still, a lot of people haven't made their minds about it yet.
 We must be careful to not put them off, hear their perspectives, and see in which particular ways they can be helped by a pause based on what they care about.

-When it comes to AI risks, the public and the experts seem [worried about the risks and interested on regulation](/polls-and-surveys).
+When it comes to AI risks, the public and the experts seem [worried about the risks and interested in regulation](/polls-and-surveys).
 The politicians, based on the [policies that are passing and working on]()<!--some good link here-->, the [summits that they are organizing](/summit), and the [statements that they are giving](/quotes)<!--we have to finish that page-->, seem pretty worried too.

 All of this is happening while PauseAI is still pretty young and most people haven't heard about most of the risks.
 If we were to raise awareness and consensus about existential risks for example, we would have the potential to become more mainstream given that virtually nobody wants to die or the world to end.
 That is not something which is even in the best interest of the most selfish of companies, governments, and people.

-Even if takes time, the manifestation of the problems that AIs will bring the next years will potentiate the awareness to them and eventually trigger more and more regulation.
+Even if it takes time, the manifestation of the problems that AIs will bring the next years will potentiate the awareness to them and eventually trigger more and more regulation.
-In the case we don't get a pause as soon as we'd like, massive unemployment and all kind of incidents could put most people on the same page, either progressively or suddenly, and make the people who wouldn't have seriously consider a pause, to actually do it.
+In the case we don't get a pause as soon as we'd like, massive unemployment and all kind of incidents could put most people on the same page, either progressively or suddenly, and make the people who wouldn't have seriously considered a pause, to actually do it.
 That's why it's important to not base our potential to succeed on short term results, but to be always prepared for new adherents and allies, and be ready to guide politicians to implement our proposals in case a warning shot happens.

 ### Enforceability